Quantitative analysis of fluctuating hydrodynamics in uniform shear flow: Shear-Rate Dependence of Observed Viscosity

 This demonstrates that for sufficiently small Reynolds numbers, the observed viscosity becomes independent of the shear rate $\dot{\gamma}$ and exhibits a pure logarithmic divergence with the system size $L$.
-This limiting form perfectly coincides with the FNS prediction in the weak-renormalization regime [Eq.~\eqref{eq:obs_eta_pert}].
-This equivalence not only demonstrates that the one-loop RG approximation reduces to the leading-order perturbative result when renormalization effects are small, but also verifies that the validity of the FNS prediction is confined to this low-Reynolds-number condition.
+This limiting form perfectly coincides with the near-equilibrium RG prediction in the weak-renormalization regime [Eq.~\eqref{eq:obs_eta_pert}].
+This equivalence not only demonstrates that the one-loop RG approximation reduces to the leading-order perturbative result when renormalization effects are small, but also verifies that the near-equilibrium RG prediction is valid in the low-Reynolds-number regime.

-\paragraph{(ii) Large-Reynolds-Number Regime ($Re \gg 1$):} The large-Reynolds-number condition, $Re \equiv \dot{\gamma}L^2/\nu_0 \gg 1$, is equivalently expressed in wavenumber space as $2\pi/L \ll k_c^T, k_c^L$.
+\paragraph{(ii) Large-Reynolds-Number Regime ($Re \gg 1$):} The large-Reynolds-number condition, $Re \equiv \dot{\gamma}L^2/\nu_0 \gg 1$, is equivalently expressed as $2\pi/L \ll k_c^T, k_c^L$.
 Under this condition, the accessible wavenumbers in the system extend below the crossover wavenumbers $k_c^{T,L}$.
-However, as demonstrated in Sec.~\ref{sec4-4}, $C_{LL}^{\rm lin}(\bm{k})$ and $C_{TT}^{\rm lin}(\bm{k})$ are strongly suppressed in the shear-dominated low-wavenumber region ($k < k_c^{T,L}$) and consequently, the dominant contribution to the integral comes from the viscous-diffusion-dominated region ($k > k_c^{T,L}$).
-Thus, we can evaluate the integral using the same viscous-diffusion-dominated asymptotic forms:
+However, as shown by the shear-dominated asymptotic forms in Eq.~\eqref{eq:ld_shear_scaling_main} and discussed in Appendix~\ref{secC}, the contributions to the viscosity correction from the low-wavenumber region ($k < k_c^{T,L}$) are suppressed relative to the $k^{-2}$ behavior extrapolated from the viscous-dominated regime.
+Consequently, the dominant contribution to the integral comes from the viscous-dominated region ($k > k_c^{T,L}$).
+Thus, we evaluate the integral using the viscous-dominated asymptotic forms:

-with $k_{\rm uv} = 2\pi/a_{\rm uv}$.
+Here, $k_{\rm uv} = 2\pi/a_{\rm uv}$.
 This demonstrates that for sufficiently large Reynolds numbers, the observed viscosity becomes independent of the system size $L$ and exhibits a logarithmic dependence on the shear rate $\dot{\gamma}$~\cite{Onuki1979-ji, Ernst1978-yq}.